Chapter 4: Managing Firm Resources

 From the Value Chain to Best Value Supply Chains

 “Time is money!” warns a famous saying.
 This simple yet profound statement suggests that organizations that quickly complete their work will enjoy greater profits, while slower-moving firms will suffer.
 The belief that time is money has encouraged the modern emphasis on supply chain management.
-A is a system of people, activities, information, and resources involved in creating a product and moving it to the customer.
+A supply chain is a system of people, activities, information, and resources involved in creating a product and moving it to the customer.
 A supply chain is a broader concept than a value chain; the latter refers to activities within one firm, while the former captures the entire process of creating and distributing a product, often across several firms.

 The value of strategic supply chain management is reflected in how firms such as Walmart have used their supply chains as competitive weapons to gain advantages over peers.
 Walmart excels in terms of speed and cost by locating all domestic stores within one day’s drive of a warehouse while owning a trucking fleet.
 This creates distribution speed and economies of scale that competitors simply cannot match.
 When Kmart’s executives decided in the late 1990s to compete head-to-head with Walmart on price, Walmart’s sophisticated logistics system enabled it to easily withstand the price war.
 Unable to match its rival’s speed and costs, Kmart soon plunged into bankruptcy.
 Walmart’s supply chains also possess strong quality and flexibility.
 When Hurricane Katrina devastated the Gulf Coast in 2005, Walmart used not only its warehouses and trucks but also its satellite technology, radio frequency identification (RFID), and global positioning systems to quickly divert assets to affected areas.
 The result was that Walmart emerged as the first responder in many towns and provided essentials such as drinking water faster than local and federal governments could.